IPCC-AR7-WG1/ar7-wg1-ch99-template/README.md

 ## Repository Organisation Guidelines

-This repository is organized by figure, with one top-level folder per figure.
+This repository is organised by figure, with one top-level folder per figure.

 Each figure folder is fully self-contained and includes the code, metadata, outputs, and citation information needed to reproduce that figure.